 The deepening divides across our cultural and religious identities as a nation does not take into serious account the blurring of lines between the secular and religious, as well as the important differences among religious believers who share the same faith, and among secular worldviews who share disbelief in divinity in a variety of ways.
-The manufactured hate of right extremist communities between races, cultures, and religions are very different in many ways, and yet they share a common symptom: populist resistance to honor the diversity of our country that is both secular and religious, multi-racial, and multi-cultural and to see in this diversity an understanding of our power as a people that transforms communities throughout the nation.
+The manufactured hate of right extremist communities between races, cultures, and religions are very different in many ways, and yet they share a common symptom: populist resistance to the diversity of our country that is both secular and religious, multi-racial, and multi-cultural.
+In is in this mix that we see the source of power as a people that transforms communities throughout the nation.

 For those of us active in interfaith dialogue and collaboration, how we help each other understand our religious and secular worldviews goes a long way to dispelling fear over the distorted ideas of each other.
 In doing so, we come to understand the necessary relationship of religious and secular sources.
 In fact, only a general understanding of beliefs and tenets are but a small fraction of what is required in interfaith literacy.

 In the Religious Literacy Project of Harvard University, Professor Diane Moore asserts that there is a distinction between devotional assertions of religious belief from the faith practitioners and leaders, and the study of or engagement of diverse practices.
-She asserts that understanding the diversity within the same religious traditions is the way we come to religious literacy, and the same could be said for those whose worldviews does not involve divinity such as secular humanists, agnostics, and others.
+She asserts that understanding the diversity within the same religious traditions is the way we come to religious literacy, and the same could be said for those whose worldviews of secular humanists, agnostics, and others.

-Finally, the discussion also surfaced a fundamental fact about both religiosity and secularity in our liberal democracy (some would argue whether a liberal democracy still exists), and that religions and secular worldviews are embedded in all dimensions of human experience and can’t be – removed from their political, economic, social and cultural moorings.
-Religious and nonreligious often speak about each other as some how outside the cultural fiber of the country and then tend to fall into distorted straw man caricatures about each other.
+Finally, the discussion also surfaced a fundamental fact about both religiosity and secularity in our liberal democracy, and that religions and secular worldviews are embedded in all dimensions of human experience and can’t be removed from their political, economic, social and cultural moorings.
+Religious and nonreligious often speak about each other as some how independent of the cultural shifts in the country and then tend to fall into distorted straw man caricatures about each other.

 If we are interested in understanding the power of religion and secularity we must challenge the notion that these vital forces in our liberal democracy are either summarily positive or negative forces.
 Both of them are needed vital forces that effect all of our lives.
 It also debunks the idea that all people of faith or non-faith hold particular views of anything that may be in common, let alone the particular views of their own religious or secular belief.

 Taking seriously the secular and religious forces that shape our country and how we come to understand them more deeply is a crucial part of citizenry.
 Neither one is going anywhere.
 In religious and secular literacy, the workshop conversations reminds me that we need to pay attention to the diversity of those representations, not necessarily to challenge the legitimacy of one or the other, but to actually look at their power, that their internal diversity does shape policy and the conversations about faith and secular life in the United States.
 Isn’t that what is at the heart of our liberal democracy, the richness and power of our diversity that seeks the common good?

 FR.
 CARL CHUDY is a Catholic priest and member of an international Catholic religious order, the Xaverian Missionaries USA, who are very involved in interfaith and intercultural dialogue worldwide.
-He holds a Masters in Divinity from Catholic Theological Union in Chicago with a cross-cultural specialization.
-He also holds a Masters of Arts in Transformative Leadership & Spirituality from Hartford Seminary.
-He is candidate for the Doctor of Ministry program at Hartford Seminary, Connecticut that will focus on religious and nonreligious engagement.
+He holds a Masters in Divinity from Catholic Theological Union in Chicago with a cross-cultural specialization, a Masters of Arts in Transformative Leadership & Spirituality from Hartford Seminary, and is presently a candidate for the Doctor of Ministry program at Hartford Seminary, Connecticut that will focus on religious and nonreligious engagement.
 He has worked with some local and national interfaith and secular associations, including the Yale Humanist Community, American Humanist Association, The British Humanist Association, and The Humanist Association of Scotland.